 What are the prices of paternity tests in case of standard and non-standard conditions of sample collection?

-While complying with global standards and applying internationally used collection kits and devices, we offer paternity testing conducted with standard procedures.
+While complying with global standards and applying internationally used collection kits and devices, we offer paternity testing conducted with standard procedures according to the pricelist.
 The collection is carried out at the locations recommended by us, or with collection kits provided by us.
-In a standard period of time needed to conduct necessary analyses, we carry out the respective procedures on the basic sampling unit (1x mother, 1x child, 1x potential father) while charging the following fees.
+In a standard period of time needed to conduct necessary analyses, we carry out the respective procedures on the basic sampling unit (1x mother, 1x child, 1x potential father).

 Standard turnaround time of the analysis is defined as the number of work days starting from the day following the sample delivery and the day the account of Geneton s.r.o. is credited with the respective amount due as the testing fee until the day when findings report is sent to the client.
 It can differ not only based on the type of test conducted, but also based on type of samples submitted for analysis.